joshforbes/blog/content/post/persisting-polymorphism.md

         // an elseif for any other types
     }

+	$this->status = 'open';
+    $this->save();
-	// code that has to be executed when a job is opened
+    // and any other code that has to be executed when a job is
-	// regardless of which publishable type is chosen
+    // opened regardless of which publishable type is chosen

 	if ($this->publishable_type === 'credit') {
 		// assign credit to job